gsoft-inc/sg-eslint/README.md

 **Do the actual release**

+Before you release, make sure you have **write access** for all the NPM packages that will be published and that you are [logged in to NPM](https://docs.npmjs.com/logging-in-to-an-npm-enterprise-registry-from-the-command-line).

 To release, open a terminal at the root project of the workspace and execute the following:

 ```bash